meeeejin/til/docker/mysql-with-docker-volume.md

     ...
 ```

-- `/home/mijin/test_data`: SSD-mounted directory in the host system
+- `/home/mijin/test_data`: The SSD-mounted directory in host system
-- `/var/lib/mysql`: Directory for MySQL data in Docker
+- `/var/lib/mysql`: The data directory for MySQL in Docker

 ### Add Custom my.cnf to MySQL Container